MUS 2AH: HONORS GREAT COMPOSERS & MUSIC MASTERPIECES

-A. listening (on-campus) or reading (online) lecture information
+The student will listen to (on-campus) or read (online) lecture information

 Representative Text(s) and Other Materials

 Barkley, E., and R. Hartwell.
 Great Composers and Music Masterpieces of Western Civilization.
-Dubuque, IA: Kendall Hunt, 2018.
+2021.

 Types and/or Examples of Required Reading, Writing, and Outside of Class Assignments